-Although we have no reports of misuse of your or anyone's information, we recommend that you review the additional information enclosed, which contains important steps you can take to further protect your personal information.
+Although we have no reports of misuse of your or anyone's information, we encourage you to review the enclosed "Additional Important Information" section included with this letter.
+This section describes additional steps you can take to help protect yourself including recommendations by the Federal Trade Commission (FTC) regarding identity theft protection.